shufflrr/userguide/src/shufflrr.md

 ![Adding roles to a group](img/presentations-permissions-grouproles.png)

-Click the "Add Users" tab and add users.
+Click the "Add Users" tab and add users to your new group.

 ![Adding people to a group](img/presentations-permissions-groups-addusers.png)